adscorp100/mdhomecarebuild/src/content/blog/support-worker-insurance-australia-what-you-need.md

 - **Therapists and Specialists**: May need higher Professional Indemnity coverage ($10-20 million) depending on services provided

 The NDIS Quality and Safeguards Commission may request proof of insurance during audits or registration.
 Working without appropriate insurance could jeopardize your NDIS provider status and leave you personally exposed to claims.

+For information about NDIS provider registration requirements beyond insurance, see our guide on [Do NDIS Providers Need Insurance?](/blog/do-ndis-providers-need-insurance/) and [How to Become an NDIS Provider](/blog/how-to-become-ndis-provider-australia-2025/).

 ## Comprehensive Analysis of Support Worker Insurance in Australia
 The support worker insurance landscape in Australia is complex and tailored to the unique risks associated with disability and aged care work.
 This analysis provides detailed insights into insurance considerations, options, and industry-specific requirements for 2025.